Dear Sisters and Brothers in Christ,

-Last year was the fourth annual collection for this fund and, despite an ongoing difficult economy, parishioners gave generously, with total gifts of more than $260,000.
+Last year was the eighth annual collection for this fund and parishioners gave generously, with gifts totaling more than $301,393.
 The need continues this year.
-When you contribute to the Priests Retirement Trust Fund, your gift will go toward helping current and future retired priests.
-We also ask you to prayerfully consider giving more than a one-time offering through pledged or planned giving.
+Currently we have 46 priests who are supported by this fund.
+When you contribute to the Priests Retirement Trust Fund, your gift will go toward helping current retired priests as well as making sure we can provide for priests who will be retiring in the years to come.
+We also ask you to prayerfully consider giving more than a one-time offering through planned giving.

-Please use the envelope from this brochure or your parish envelope for the diocesan Priests Retirement Trust Fund collection.
-One easy way to contribute a continuing pledged gift is with your credit card.
-You can drop the envelope into the collection on September 22 and 23 or you can mail it directly to the Diocesan Priests Retirement Trust Fund, PO Box 310, Manchester, NH 03105-0310.
+Now you can give to the Retired Priests Trust Fund online!
+Click on the Donate button above to make your fast, safe, online donation.
+You may also use the envelope in this brochure from your parrish or use your parish envelope for the diocesan Priests Retirement Trust Fund collection.
+One easy way to contribute a continuing pledged gift is with your credit card or through your parish’s electronic giving program.
+You can drop the envelope into the collection on September 24 and 25 or you can mail it directly to the Diocesan Priests Retirement Trust Fund, PO Box 310, Manchester, NH 03105-0310.
 Each parish will be notified of gifts made by its parishioners received directly by the Trust Fund.

-For those interested in planned giving please contact Melanie English at (603) 669-3100 or email@example.com.
+For those interested in planned giving, please contact Patrick McGee at 603-669-3100 or email@example.com.

 |Rev. Marcel Allard||Rev. Paul Gregoire